Utshaw/python-revisited/README.md

 #### Polymorphism
 - Present the same interface in different data types
 #### Inheritance
+- Classes can inherit methods and variables from another class
+- Class that is inherited from is parent class

 ## Functional Programming
 - Passing data from function to function to get result